New-York Historical Reopening Protocols and Procedures

 In the event there’s a confirmed case of COVID-19 at New-York Historical, immediate steps will be taken to disinfect the affected area and notification will be made to potentially exposed staff members.

-Will all the Museum facilities be open?
+Are all the Museum facilities open?

-Will the NYHistory Store be open?
+Is the NYHistory Store open?

-Will there be food available?
+Is there food available?

 Parliament Espresso and Coffee Bar is open to visitors and staff, offering packaged food service.
 Hours are Wednesday–Sunday, 8 am–5 pm.
 Our restaurant, Storico, is closed until further notice.